donmyname/eureka-server/README.md

 # Foobar

-This is a simple example of how Eureka Server Service Registration and Discovery works.
+This is a simple example of how Eureka Server Service Registration and Discovery works, for learning purpose

 ## Usage